PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

 ### Download a Raspberry Pi OS SD card image

-The setup scripts for the PlanktoScope software distribution assume that you will be setting up the PlanktoScope software on a 32-bit version of the Raspberry Pi OS with Debian version 11 (bullseye), preferably the version released on 2023-05-03.
+The setup scripts for the PlanktoScope OS assume that you will be setting up the PlanktoScope software on a 32-bit version of the Raspberry Pi OS with Debian version 11 (bullseye), preferably the version released on 2023-05-03.
 You can choose any of the following three variants of that version of the Raspberry Pi OS, depending on your needs:

 - ["Raspberry Pi OS with desktop"](https://downloads.raspberrypi.com/raspios_armhf/images/raspios_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf.img.xz)
 - ["Raspberry Pi OS with desktop and recommended software"](https://downloads.raspberrypi.com/raspios_full_armhf/images/raspios_full_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf-full.img.xz)